-Not all benchmarks with have sufficient IRR data points necessary to be compared on the chart.
-For benchmarks that are less than 3 years out from their vintage year, IRR data is hidden; therefore, these benchmarks cannot be plotted on the chart.
+Not all benchmarks have sufficient IRR data points to be compared on the chart.
+For benchmarks that are less than 3 years out from their vintage year, IRR data is hidden; Therefore, these benchmarks cannot be plotted on the chart.

-The terms "Market Capitalization" and "Constituent Fund Size" are synonyms - they both refer to the total capital raised of the selected benchmark (and are displayed as the bubble size on the chart).
+The terms Market Capitalization and Constituent Fund Size are synonyms - they both refer to the total capital raised of the selected benchmark (and are denoted by the size of the bubble on the chart).